Zerodha logo

 Example scenario

-Assume 10 investors have applied for an IPO at the cut-off price, i.e., the offer price at which the shares get issued to the investors.
-Each of these investors has placed a bid in the range of 1 to 5 shares.
-The list of these investors and shares applied would look something like this:
+Assume 10 investors have applied for an IPO at the cut-off price (the offer price at which shares get issued to investors).
+Each investor has placed a bid for 1 to 5 shares:

 Investor